Probing sub-galactic mass structure with the power spectrum of surface-brightness anomalies in high-resolution observations of galaxy-galaxy strong gravitational lenses. II.Observational constraints on the sub-galactic matter power spectrum: Constraints on the sub-galactic matter power spectrum

+Finally, the inferred constraints on the power spectrum of the potential perturbations $P_{\delta\psi}(k)$ can be translated into constraints on the associated power spectrum of the convergence (i.e. surface mass density) perturbations $P_{\delta\kappa}(k)$.
+By expressing equation (\ref{Poisson_delta_J0252}) in Fourier space, $P_{\delta\kappa}(k)$ can be related to $P_{\delta\psi}(k)$ as follows:

+For a future comparison with the $\Lambda$CDM predictions, we express these constraints in terms of the dimensionless convergence power spectrum:

+which quantifies the contribution of a particular length scale $\lambda=k^{-1}$ to the total variance of the convergence perturbations.

-In order to make our results less dependent on the chosen field-of-view and allow for comparison with the more common approach to investigate density variations in terms of the convergence $\kappa$ rather then the potential fluctuations, we now express and interpret our constraints with respect to the dimensionless convergence-power spectrum $\Delta^{2}_{\delta\kappa}(k)$, defined in equation (\ref{delta_kappa}).
-With this aim, we determine $\Delta^{2}_{\delta\kappa}(k)$ corresponding to each matter power-spectrum model (combination of $\sigma^2_{\delta\psi}$ and $\beta$) considered in the exclusion plot (Fig. \ref{fig:exclusion_plot_extended_cut}) for three different spatial scales: 0.5, 1 and 3 kpc.
-The smallest considered scale of 0.5 kpc corresponds to $\sim$3 pixels - the smallest spatial scale taken into account in our analysis, as discussed in Section~\ref{Section:Mock_Lens}.
-The largest considered scale, on the other hand, is limited by the size of the analysed lensed images (gravitational arcs) in SDSS J0252+0039. ~Fig.~\ref{fig:Exclusion_panel_combined} shows the resulting contour lines connecting matter power-spectrum models with the same value of the dimensionless convergence-power spectrum $\Delta^{2}_{\delta\kappa}$ inferred on a particular scale, overlaid on the original exclusion plot.
-Based on Fig.~\ref{fig:Exclusion_panel_combined}, we rule out matter power-spectrum models with the dimensionless convergence-power spectrum $\Delta^{2}_{\delta\kappa}$ larger than $1$ on 0.5-kpc scale, larger than $0.1$ on 1-kpc scale and larger than $0.01$ on 3-kpc scale, at the 99 per cent confidence level.
+We determine $\Delta^{2}_{\delta\kappa}(k)$ corresponding to each combination of $\sigma^2_{\delta\psi}$ and $\beta$ for three different spatial scales: 0.5, 1 and 3 kpc.
+The smallest scale of 0.5 kpc corresponds to $\sim$3 pixels, which is the smallest spatial scale considered in our analysis.
+The largest considered scale, on the other hand, is limited by the size of the lensed images (gravitational arcs) in SDSS J0252+0039. ~Fig.~\ref{fig:Exclusion_panel_combined} shows the resulting contour lines connecting matter-power-spectrum models with the same value of $\Delta^{2}_{\delta\kappa}$ inferred on a particular scale, overlaid on the original exclusion plot.
+Based on Fig.~\ref{fig:Exclusion_panel_combined}, we rule out matter-power-spectrum models with $\Delta^{2}_{\delta\kappa}$ larger than $1$ on 0.5-kpc scale, larger than $0.1$ on 1-kpc scale and larger than $0.01$ on 3-kpc scale, at the 99 per cent confidence level.